LLNL/axom/src/axom/slic/docs/sphinx/sections/synopsis.rst

 * :ref:`BuiltInLogStreams` to support common logging use cases, e.g., log to a file or console.

-* Native integration with `Lumberjack`_ for logging and filtering of messages at scale.
+* Native integration with `Lumberjack <../../../lumberjack/docs/sphinx/index.html>`_ for logging and filtering of messages at scale.

 * Fortran bindings that provide an idiomatic API for Fortran applications.